Description

 This model comes in only three pieces: hull and tracks as one piece, turret and gun with mantlet as the other two.
 The hull is hollowed, so it is light but solid with no danger of un- or under-cured resin.
 It is 3D printed in an ABS-like resin, which means it is similar in its characteristics to what you get in a plastic kit–but without the cost and assembly.

-Please Note: Models are supplied in gray resin, cleaned but unpainted and with supports removed.
+Please Note: Models are supplied in gray resin, cleaned, unpainted and with external supports removed.
 Decals not included.
-There may be small supports remaining in places like the tracks.
-These are easily removed with a sharp knife or tweezers.
-No sanding or filing is necessary!
+There may be small supports or “nubs” remaining in places like the tracks.
+These are best removed with a sharp knife.
+No sanding or filing is necessary (or recommended)!

 Reviews